algolia/brefsearch/README.md

-But a trick on the front-end will swap to a secondary replica (called `popularity`) that ranks episodes based on the number of view per episodes, and the most popular sentence (matching the query) inside of an episode.
+But a trick on the front-end will swap to a secondary replica (called `popularity`) that ranks episodes based on the number of view per episodes, and the most popular sentence (matching the query) inside of an episode, the moment you start typing something in the search bar.

-The indexing uses an **atomic** strategy, meaning that each update will only add/delete/update the records that actually changed, rather than deleting everything and re-adding them.
+The indexing uses an **[atomic](https://github.com/pixelastic/algolia-indexing)** strategy, meaning that each update will only add/delete/update the records that actually changed, rather than deleting everything and re-adding them.